 - Use a large bowl - your cream will double in size and there will be some splashing while you mix your cream.

-I recommend portioning your mousse into individual serving dishes before storing in the refrigerator.
-This will save time later on, and your mousse will have time to set, undisturbed.
+Can I make this ahead?
+I recommend portioning your mousse into individual serving dishes before storing in the refrigerator and serving within 1-2 days.
+This saves time later on and your mousse will have time to set, undisturbed.

+How do you serve lemon mousse?
 Mousse is best served in small dessert dishes or bowls.
-Each serving size will be about a heaping ½ cup.
+Each serving size is about a heaping ½ cup.
 Small bowls, martini glasses, or parfait/sundae glasses are best.

-Or, use your lemon mousse to build parfaits.
+Can I use lemon mousse in other recipes?
+Lemon mousse can be used to build parfaits.
 Crumble a few vanilla cookies or graham crackers and build a parfait by adding thin layers of mousse and crumbled cookies to a decorative glass.
+I've also made a lemon icebox cake using a variation of this recipe.

 - 2 cups (454 g) heavy cream